-Surface condensation and mould affect about 15% of the UK housing stock.
-This paper reports BRE work undertaken in occupied dwellings to identify the effectiveness of a range of remedial measures in various situations.
-The remedies investigated include the improvements to insulation levels, and heating systems, the provision of extract fans and dehumdifiers.
-The studies were undertaken in both flats and 2-storey houses, all of traditional construction with brick walls and pitched roofs.
+urface condensation and mould affect about 15 percent of the UK housing stock.
+This paper reports BRE studies in occupied dwellings on the effectiveness in various situations of a range of remedial measures, which included improvements to thermal insulation and heating, and the provision of extractor fans and dehumidifiers.
+The flats and 2-storey houses involved were all of traditional construction with brick walls and pitched roofs.
+The results are incorporated in a recently published BRE package of practical guidance; this article outlines significant factors revealed by the field studies.